 If the base statistical model is itself a member of the exponential family, the augmented statistical model will also be a member of the exponential family, though not necessarily of the same form as the base distribution.
-This is not true for situations where the base statistical model is not a member of the exponential family, for example the Gaussian mixture model discussed in section 2.3.
+This is not true for situations where the base statistical model is not a member of the exponential family, for example the Gaussian mixture model discussed in Sect.
+2.3.

-It is interesting to contrast the nature of the dependencies that are incorporated into the augmented model compared to the base model.
+It is interesting to contrast the nature of the dependencies that are incorporated into the augmented model compared to those of the base model.
 Independence assumptions in the base statistical model are reflected in the independence assumptions in the augmented model.
 However this is not the case for the conditional independence assumptions.
-For example, for the augmented GMM (A-GMM) discussed below, the observations are not conditionally independent given the base component that generated them - the posterior, $P(n|\mathbf{o}; \boldsymbol{\lambda})$ in equation 7, causes the likelihood to be a function of all the components.
-The augmented statistical models can be related performing a Taylor series expansion on the statistical model [7, 6].
+For example, for augmented GMMs (A-GMMs) and HMMs (A-HMMs), discussed below, the observations are not conditionally independent given the base component that generated them - the posterior, $P(n|\mathbf{o}; \boldsymbol{\lambda})$ in Eq.(7), causes the likelihood to be a function of all the components.
+The augmented statistical models can be related to performing a Taylor series expansion on the statistical model [6], [7].

-2.3.
-Augmented Gaussian Mixture Models
+2.3 Augmented Gaussian Mixture Models